Canadian Rockies: Calgary Stampede 11 days / Special Event Tours

 Cheer on the rodeo riders and wagon racers

 The world’s best rodeo riders compete on Canada’s toughest stock during the annual Calgary Stampede, a festival that combines the action of the Wild West with Native American dances, rides, food and fun.
-Today you’ll spend the day in the middle of the action, and feel as if you’ve just traveled back to the days when the West was still a frontier and dreams were as big as the Canadian sky.
+Today, spend the day in the middle of the action, and feel as if you’ve just traveled back in time to the days when the West was still a frontier.
 Tonight, you’ll get to experience the best and most raucous shows the Stampede has to offer, including the rodeo, live music and a chuckwagon race.

 Banff2 nights - hotel info